RamapuramPreethi/Git-Demo/README.md

 # Git-Demo
-This is my first responsitory
+This is my first responsitory.
+Author--Preethi